 If the visitor's browser does not support web fonts, a default font will be used by the computer.

-17. Data protection provisions about the application and use of Google Analytics (with anonymization function)
+20. Data protection provisions on the application and use of Google Analytics (with anonymous function)

-For the web analytics through Google Analytics the controller uses the application "_gat. _anonymizeIp".
-By means of this application the IP address of the Internet connection of the user is abridged by Google and anonymised when accessing our websites from a Member State of the European Union or another Contracting State to the Agreement on the European Economic Area.
+The controller responsible for the processing uses the addition “_gat._anonymizeIp” for the web analysis via Google Analytics.
+By way of this addition, the IP address of the data subject’s internet connection is shortened and rendered anonymous by Google if access to our internet pages is gained from a Member State of the European Union or from another contracting state of the Agreement on the European Economic Area.

-Google Analytics places a cookie on the information technology system of the user.
-The definition of cookies is explained above.
-With the setting of the cookie, Google is enabled to analyze the use of our website.
-With each call-up to one of the individual pages of this Internet site, which is operated by the controller and into which a Google Analytics component was integrated, the Internet browser on the information technology system of the user will automatically submit data through the Google Analytics component for the purpose of online advertising and the settlement of commissions to Google.
-During the course of this technical procedure, the enterprise Google gains knowledge of personal information, such as the IP address of the user, which serves Google, inter alia, to understand the origin of visitors and clicks, and subsequently create commission settlements.
+Google Analytics sets a Cookie on the data subject’s IT system.
+An explanation of what Cookies are has already been provided above.
+By setting the Cookie, Google facilitates an analysis of the use of our internet site.
+By way of visiting one of the individual pages of this internet site, which is operated by the controller responsible by the processing and on which a Google Analytics component has been integrated, the internet browser on the data subject’s IT system is automatically prompted by the respective Google Analytics component to forward data to Google for the purpose of online analysis.
+As part of this technical procedure, Google gains knowledge of the personal data such as the data subject’s IP address, which enable Google to understand the origin of visitors and clicks, and as a result facilitate commission settlements.

-The cookie is used to store personal information, such as the access time, the location from which the access was made, and the frequency of visits of our website by the user.
-With each visit to our Internet site, such personal data, including the IP address of the Internet access used by the user, will be transmitted to Google in the United States of America.
-These personal data are stored by Google in the United States of America.
-Google may pass these personal data collected through the technical procedure to third parties.
+Personal information such as the access time, the location from where access is gained and the frequency of the visits to our internet site by the data subject are stored via the Cookies.
+Personal data, including the IP address of the internet connection used by the data subject, are transferred to Google in the United States of America in the case of every visit to our website pages.
+Such personal data are stored by Google in the United States of America.
+Under certain circumstances, Google forwards such personal data collected via the technical procedure to third parties.

-You may also prevent the collection and transmission of the cookie-generated and website-related information (including your IP address) to Google and the processing of such data by Google by using the browser-plugin available at the following link download and install: tools.google.com.
+Furthermore, you can prevent the recording and forwarding of the data compiled by the Cookie and related to your use of the website (including your IP address) and transmission thereof to Google as well as the further processing of this data by Google by installing the browser plug-in available at the following link: tools.google.com.